GNSPS/safe-owner-manager/README.md

 # Safe Owner Manager

+_**PLEASE BE SURE TO ALWAYS CHECK THE JSON OUTPUT BY HAND AND BY SIMULATING IT IN TENDERLY, CHECKING STATE CHANGES BEFORE EXECUTING ANY TRANSACTIONS!!!_**

 A tool to manage (Gnosis) Safe multisig owners and thresholds in bulk.

 The output of the tool is a JSON file (or variable) that can then be used in Safe's Transaction Builder plugin, after initiating a new transaction in the Safe UI: